 Outplacement Process: 10 Things to Consider From Your Provider

-Accessibility: Does the provider offer flexible hours throughout the outplacement process?
+2. Accessibility: Does the provider offer flexible hours throughout the outplacement process?
 Can their services be accessed multiple ways?
-Depending on your employees needs, the flexibility to access services in off hours, including nights and weekends, can be invaluable.
+Depending on your employee's needs, the flexibility to access services in off-hours, including nights and weekends, can be invaluable.

-Service- Focused: What is the provider's service delivery model throughout the outplacement process?
+5. Service- Focused: What is the provider's service delivery model throughout the outplacement process?
 How much of their business is focused on outplacement?
 What is the account management structure and the experience?
 How will they communicate with you?
 All of your HR Technology vendors should practice great services but it's especially important when looking at outplacement providers.
-Service can make a difficult layoff or RIF go just a little bit smoother.
-Make sure to download our script for layoff & RIF notifications here.